Rahma2015/Speech-Recognition-Python-Libraries/README.md

 # Speech-Recognition-Python-Libraries
-Exploration of Speech Recognition Python Libraries
+Exploration of Some Speech Recognition Python Libraries